 Persons with physical disabilities, such as those caused by stroke, Parkinson’s Disease, multiple sclerosis, hip fractures, arthritis or any other physically limiting condition.

-Persons with cognitive or intellectual difficulties from an illness or injury as in Alzheimer’s Disease, other types of dementia, or developmental disabilities.
+Persons with cognitive or intellectual difficulties from an illness or injury as in Alzheimer’s Disease, other types of dementia and stroke.

 Persons with emotional or mental health issues such as anxiety or depression.

 Persons who are socially isolated who would benefit from socialization and companionship.